glamorous-noob/pwn_adventure_3/Episode_05-Ultimate_shop_discount/README.md

 <img src="Images/gunz_n_ammo.png" alt="Guns and ammo in the gun shop" style="zoom:50%;" />

-Which leads to the question following question, "*Can I, like, buy thaaat, but, without, like, having to pay any moneyyyy?*" (read that with a Valley Girl accent)
+Which leads to the following question, "*Can I, like, buy thaaat, but, without, like, having to pay any moneyyyy?*" (read that with a Valley Girl accent)

 And that, my friends, is the topic of this episode.
 By reading this last sentence you became officially my friend.
 You can't get out of that now.